Endava/cats/README.md

 - `--readTimeout` Maximum time of inactivity in seconds between two data packets when waiting for the server's response; default is 10 seconds
 - `--dryRun` If provided, it will simulate a run of the service with the supplied configuration.
 The run won't produce a report, but will show how many tests will be generated and run for each OpenAPI endpoint
 - `--ignoreResponseCodes` HTTP_CODES_LIST a comma separated list of HTTP response codes that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR.
 You can use response code families as `2xx`, `4xx`, etc. **If provided, all Contract Fuzzers will be skipped**.
-- `--testCases` TEST_CASES_LIST a comma separated list of executed tests in JSON format from the cats-report folder.
+- `--tests` TESTS_LIST a comma separated list of executed tests in JSON format from the cats-report folder.
 If you supply the list without the .json extension CATS will search the test in the cats-report folder

 Using some of these options a typical invocation of CATS might look like this: